 Running in conjunction with the tournament was the popular online auction that wrapped up on Friday as well.
 Volunteers and staff of the St Francis Valley Healthcare Foundation organized both events and were thrilled with the results.

-The winning foursome in the tournament was Thomas Yandernoll’s team with a score of minus 15.
-Other members were Stephanie Johnson, Courtney Pilgrim and Cutler Lacombe.
+The winning foursome in the tournament was Kenny Yandernoll’s team with a score of minus 15.
+Teammates included Tony Shulist, Jack Shulist and Lyle Shulist.

-The putting contest was won by Eugene Bloskie with 75 points, who received a gift certificate from the Ash Grove Inn for a night’s stay, dinner and breakfast.
+The putting contest was won by Jonathan Davidson, who received a gift certificate from the Ash Grove Inn for a night’s stay, dinner and breakfast.

-Stay tuned for the 2023 Friends of St. Francis Charity Golf Tournament and Online Auction!
+2022 Friends of St. Francis Charity Golf Tournament!

 Thank you to our many sponsors who supported the 2022 Friends of St. Francis Charity Golf Tournament and Online Auction!